Skip to main content

 CompanyCityWorkersTypeDate

-The biggest impact was at TriumphVought Aircraft Division at its Grand Prairie facility, reporting 400 affected workers.
+The most significant filing came from TriumphVought Aircraft Division at its Grand Prairie facility, reporting 400 affected workers.
 Rio Grande Mining Co.
 (RGMC) followed with 152 workers.

 Trend & Outlook